What Does IDS Stand For? What Every EOS Company Should Know

 From significant issues like ‘a 20% revenue drop’, to seemingly trivial issues like ‘the coffee machine queue is always too long’.

-That’s why it’s also critical to have your IDS process documented, accessible, and scaled company-wide.
-Because if every employee can use it and use it effectively, you’re well on your way to producing better results at every juncture. 💰
+That’s why it’s also critical to have your IDS process documented, accessible and scaled company-wide.
+If every employee can use it effectively, you’re well on your way to producing better results at every juncture.

 If you leave an issue unresolved for too long, no matter how big or small, it’s going to have an impact on your employee’s satisfaction and your success as a business.